Looking to expand your scindapsus collection? Scindapsus silver hero care is a breeze, and you’ll love the stunning all-over sheen on these leaves.

 Remember that adding fertilizer doesn’t necessarilly make your plant grow faster, it just adds nutrients to help encourage optimal, healthy growth.
 I don’t personally use chemical fertilizers on my indoors plants, but it’s fine to dilute one designed for houseplants and use it monthly on the scindapsus in the spring and summer.

 I don’t have anything against chemical fertilizers, and I use them on my outdoor plants.
 But indoors, the risk of burning a plant by over-fertilizing is too much for me to think about.
-Instead, I use an organic concentrated fertilizer called Liqui-Dirt.
+Instead, I use an organic concentrated fertilizer called Liqui-Dirt (affiliate link).
 I also refresh soil with worm castings each spring.

 Another important thing to remember is that if you’re repotting your plant with fresh high-quality soil, it is probably nutrient-dense and already included a slow-release fertilizer.
 No need to throw money down the drain fertilizing if you don’t have to!